Ulla Petti

 Other activities and roles

-2022-2023 W1 Captain of Cambridge University Real Tennis Club (CURTC)
+2022-2023 W1 Captain at Cambridge University Real Tennis Club (CURTC)

 2020-2021 Student Co-President at Cambridge University Real Tennis Club (CURTC), Captain of Trinity College Real Tennis Club